QubesOS/qubes-doc/about/mailing-lists.md

 Discussion list guidelines
 --------------------------

-Qubes discussions take place on two mailing lists: `qubes-users` and `qubes-devel`, both of which are explained below.
+Qubes discussions mainly take place on two mailing lists: `qubes-users` and `qubes-devel`, both of which are explained below.
 Please send all questions regarding Qubes to one of these two lists. **Please do not send questions to individual Qubes developers.** By sending a message to the appropriate mailing